mmurygin/notes/sre/monitoring.md

     * networking
     * containers

+### Best Practices
+1. Every collected metric should have a [purpose](#goals)
+1. Worry about your tail
+1. Use the combination of **whitebox** and **blackbox** monitoring.
+    * with white box monitoring you could analyze the internal metrics for you application
+    * if the server is down or DNS is down you white box monitoring won't see it.
+1. As simple as possible, no simpler
+    * the rules that catch real incidents most often should be as simple, predictable, and reliable as possible
+    * data collection, aggregation, and alertig configuration that is rarely exercised should be up for removal
+    * signals that are collected, but not exposed in any prebacked dashboard nor used by any alert, are candidates for removal

 ### RED
-1. Useful for online-serving systems (line REST API).
+Useful for online-serving systems (line REST API).
 1. **Requests**
 1. **Errors**
 1. **Duration**
     * use percentiles

-## USE
+### USE
-1. Useful for ofline-servicing systems and batch jobs.
+Useful for ofline-servicing systems and batch jobs.
 1. **Utilization** - how full your service is
 1. **Saturation** - the amount of queued work
 1. **Errors**